- Community Services

 - You may be required to provide other proofs such as income and residency.

 - Your Eligibility Specialist will provide you a list of things you need to verify at your interview.

-Once your benefits have been approved you will be issued an electronic benefit card (EBT).
+Once your benefits have been approved, you will be issued an electronic benefit card (EBT).
 The card will be mailed to you.
 You can access your benefits at any store that accepts EBT cards.
-The card can only be used for food purchases.
-It is always good practice to call and find out the balance of your benefits before going to the store.
+The benefits can only be used for food purchases.
+It is good practice to call and check the balance of your benefits before going to the store.